 I think it’s a totally weird sensory experience; it definitely was for me when I was molded for the first time.
 The first thing I do is cover the person in Vaseline, even the clothing.
 I compose them, usually while they are lying down, positioning them in the way that I want.
 Then, skin-safe silicone rubber is brushed in thin layers, and, of course, I leave the nostrils clear.
 There’s a bit of sensory deprivation going on because the eyes, ears, and mouth are covered.
 The whole process involves lying still for about 20-30 minutes while the rubber sets.
 When I peel it off, they clean up.
 I find that the people who are willing to get involved are usually very comfortable with their bodies and curious by nature.

-Lucy Kim’s solo show at Lyles and King New York opens on November 17, 2017.
+Lucy Kim and two others are opening a show at Lyles and King New York on November 17, 2017.
 Portraits by Todd Mazer